 Review

-Their Añejo tequila that we are reviewing today is then aged for 18 months in old bourbon American oak barrels where the tequila gains its golden hue and flavour of warm vanilla that combines with woody notes.
+The brand’s Añejo tequila is aged for 18 months in old bourbon American oak barrels, where the tequila inherits its golden hue and fuller flavour profile.

-Begins with ultra-smooth tones of sweet caramel, plus black pepper, and dark chocolate.
-Becomes more woody and nutty as it lingers on the tongue and finishes with spiced vanilla.
+Begins with ultra-smooth tones of agave and caramel, with black pepper and dark chocolate mid-palate.
+Becomes more woody and nutty with a spiced vanilla finish.

 6. Gran Patrón Piedra Extra Añejo